vantt/php-opentracing/README.md

-Unless you are using asynchronous code that tracks multiple spans at the same time, such as when using cURL Multi Exec or MySQLi Polling it is recommended that you use `Tracer::startActiveSpan` everywhere in your application.
+Unless you are using asynchronous code that tracks multiple spans at the same time, such as when using cURL Multi Exec or MySQLi Polling it is recommended that you use `TracerInterface::startActiveSpan` everywhere in your application.

 The currently active span gets automatically finished when you call `$scope->close()` as you can see in the previous examples.